benen005/website/README.md

 # website
-to create a website automaticly
+to create a website like wordpress